Managing a recession is going to be a new concept for a lot of people, maybe you too.

 The precious metals could be the market that outperforms all the rest.
 A flight to safety in uncertain times.
 For as long as markets have been around, precious metals have been the safety investment.
 Since they are backed by physical gold or silver, investors believe there is more security.
 Now I’m not going to get into the merits of that argument, just acknowledge that this is what normally occurs and is starting to be reflected in prices now.

 Another unknown at this time will be how the crypto markets perform during a recession.
 With no reference point, this will be a learning curve for everyone.
 Be wary of anyone telling you they know what they will do, because we just don’t.

 Managing a Recession and Investing

 The big question then is what your strategy should be in a recession environment.
 Obviously, your circumstances will depend on what you do, however, I want to start with the foundation of our strategy.

 The foundation is to accumulate quality investment-grade assets on a consistent basis.
-The aim is to utilise the cash flows from these assets to first meet the investment costs, and then to meet your living expenses.
+The aim is to utilize the cash flows from these assets to first meet the investment costs and then to meet your living expenses.